I have been struggling with sleep issues for years. I hope some of these ideas help you!

-Fortunately, there are now many clever tech gadgets and devices that a parent can use to help their baby fall asleep and stay asleep.
+There are now many clever tech gadgets that a parent can use to help their baby fall asleep and stay asleep.
 Cool ideas that provide a calm environment and encourage deep sleep are now affordable and easy to find.
 In this article, I'll talk a little about the best-rated examples of these devices, based on reviews from parents.
 I hope you find something here that will help you get a well-deserved break, and some precious time for yourself.

 Babies Wake Up A Lot -- Science Proves It